jeremt/jeremt.github.com/pages/cv.md

 Stupeflix is a french startup which provides a web service and an iPhone application to create customized videos.
 The Stupeflix engine use XML and Binary files on iPhone to compile videos.
 The engine is based on OpenSceneGraph C++ library and its python binding.

-I'm currently doing my partime job at Stupeflix for my Epitech third year.
+I'm currently doing my part-time job at Stupeflix for my Epitech third year.
 I work on themes creation using the python binding and some C++ tools to improve Stupeflix engine features.

 ### C/Php teaching assistant - Mars 2013

 The ETNA (École des technologies numériques appliquées) is a French private university in computer science.
 ETNA's students can prepare major certifications (Microsoft, Cisco Systems, Oracle) and two specializations are available: software development or system and computer network.

-An ETNA Assistant's job involves acting as an teaching assistant among ETNA students.
-I learned them C and Php basics, helped them in their projects and also noted them.
+An ETNA Assistant's job involves acting as a teaching assistant among ETNA students.
+I teached them C and Php basics, helped them in their projects and also noted them.

 ### Bemyapp ambassador - since 2012